 Tomorrow I start living the dream and applying myself like there is no tomorrow.
 Watch out world, here comes Mr. Brick.

 PLEASE NOTE: No liberal professors were harmed during the writing of this blog.
-If you are a teacher and professor and are offended by my blog — get over it, this is all in fun.
+If you are a teacher and professor and are offended by my blog — get over it, go to the safe space in your time out room.
+This is all in fun.

 Follow me on Twitter @MrBrick